hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm.md

 A Master Data Management (MDM) module allows for links to be created and maintained among FHIR resources.
 These links indicate the fact that different FHIR resources are known or believed to refer to the same actual (real world) resource.
 The links are created and updated using different combinations of automatic and manual linking.

 The real-world resource is referred to as the Golden Resource in this context.
-The resource believed to be a duplicate is said to be a target resource.
+The resource believed to be a duplicate is said to be a source resource.

 ## Working Example